Saturnia

 Legends aside, Saturnia may not be Saturn’s hideaway, but it’s almost as old.

 Built by the Etruscans, it was jealously coveted by the Romans, who wanted the hot springs that surrounded the town for themselves.
-They eventually took it by force and built baths filled with the hot sulfuric water, transforming Saturnia into a playground for the empire’s rich and famous
+They eventually took it by force and built baths filled with the hot sulphuric water, transforming Saturnia into a playground for the empire’s rich and famous

 Today the hot springs that caught the Romans’ eyes also draw thousands of tourists to the town each year.

-More than just an outdoor bath, where temperatures reach a toasty 37.5°C all-year-round, the springs also boast curative properties said to heal various minor ailments thanks to the presence of sulfur in the water.
+More than just an outdoor bath, where temperatures reach a toasty 37.5°C all-year-round, the springs also boast curative properties said to heal various minor ailments thanks to the presence of sulphur in the water.

 But if you, like those in the Middle Ages, believe the steamy warm waters are really the waters of Hell or simply have no interest in taking a dip outside, you can still find plenty to do in Saturnia.